CadetInvest Financial Assistance

 The following criteria apply to all scholarships and programs.
 Additional criteria will be noted within the specifics of an individual scholarship or program information page.

 Be a current CAP Cadet.
 See specific program or scholarship information page for minimum CAP rank/achievement.

 Have not previously been a recipient of the scholarship or program to which you are applying.
 For example, if you received a Cadet Academic Scholarship last year, this year you may apply for the USAA Academic scholarship or another named academic scholarship, or any flight scholarship, but you may not apply for the Cadet Academic Scholarship again.

 Possess and maintain an academic and discipline standard acceptable to the school you attend.

 If applying for an academic scholarship, be enrolled in a full-time (as determined by the school) course of study during the academic year for which the scholarship is awarded.

 Apply via the e-Services "CadetInvest" module.
 A link is available on the Application Procedures page of this website.

 Read the important information on calculating a GPA.

 Scholarship recipient announcements occur in March.
 Program conditional acceptance, enrollee and waitlist announcements occur year-round.

-Only those members who are selected for scholarships or programs will need to provide official school transcripts and other supporting documents to validate information they provided in their application.
+Only those members who are selected for scholarships or programs will need to provide official school transcripts and other supporting documents to validate the information they provided in their application.